Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 ### Code

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
+Also referenced site for ARIA labelling.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 -   code for e accent came from Penn State HTML - Special Entity Codes [Pennstate](http://lilith.fisica.ufmg.br/~wag/TRANSF/codehtml.html)

 -   [Tutorialspoint](https://www.tutorialspoint.com/html/html_email_links.htm) : For code on how to trigger users email to send email if link is clicked on it will trigger email client on users device(Lotus Note, Outlook etc.).
 There is a danger if user doesn't have email client installed on there device this won't work.
 Need to test this on other devices.

+-   [Aditus](https://www.aditus.io/aria/aria-label/) : How to apply ARIA labelling to input items and contact form.

 ### Content